-In April 2010 we recorded discrete tax benefits of approximately \$20 million that were related to foreign tax credits associated with the distribution of profits from certain of our non-U.S. subsidiaries and our plans to indefinitely reinvest substantially all remaining non-U.S. earnings in support of our international expansion plans.
+During the twelve months ended July 31, 2010 we recorded discrete tax benefits of approximately \$20 million that were related to foreign tax credits associated with the distribution of profits from certain of our non-U.S. subsidiaries and our plans to indefinitely reinvest substantially all remaining non-U.S. earnings in support of our international expansion plans.
 This tax benefit is shown in the table above on the effects of non-U.S. operations line.